By Dan Slavin

-According to recent research, SMS has reached a tipping point, catching up to email and surpassing push messaging as consumers’ preferred mobile communications channel for receiving promotional messages, such as offers, mobile coupons and information on upcoming sales.
+According to recent research, text message marketing has reached a tipping point, catching up to email and surpassing push messaging as consumers’ preferred promotional text messages for receiving offers, such as offers, mobile coupons and information on upcoming sales.

-Here’s a sneak preview to data from a research report we plan to publish in the coming weeks in which shoppers share their preferences for receiving retailer messages promoting sales, discounts, and coupons on your mobile device:
+Here’s a sneak preview to data from a research report we plan to publish in the coming weeks in which shoppers share their preferences for receiving retailer messages promoting sales, discounts, and mobile coupons:

 When research participants were asked what their preferred way is for receiving mobile messages from retailers promoting sales, discounts, and coupons, here is how they responded:

 - 21% prefer in-app push message

 The data support the need for retailers to employ a marketing mix over mobile – one channel only addresses one segment of the market.

 And it’s not only promotional texting messages, but also access to loyalty programs.
 Most retailers have brought their loyalty programs to mobile through their mobile app.
 According to CodeBroker research, however, more than one-third of consumers would engage with loyalty programs if they could use a text message link to access their rewards information – which is higher than via a mobile app.

 The takeaway is that retailers that appeal to each consumer’s mobile engagement preference can drive much better engagement results.
 Retailers than don’t, are potentially missing out on large segments of the market.